-When you hear “UTM codes”, you may think that it’s far too complicated to try and understand.
-However, if you think about them like “Name tags” for your link, then it may be more digestible.
+When you hear “UTM codes,” you may think that it’s far too complicated to try and understand.
+Instead, try to think of them like “nametags” for your link to make them more digestible.
 These ‘name tags’ appear in analytics reports and let a website know exactly where the traffic is coming from.
 They also allow you to get the credit you deserve for clicks and the performance of marketing activities on your website.
-If you’ve struggled in the past with marketing attribution, read on for our Beginner’s Guide to UTM codes and they’ll be your close friend in no time.
+If you’ve struggled in the past with marketing attribution, read on for our Beginner’s Guide to UTM codes, and they’ll be your close friend in no time.

-UTM codes are a simple string of characters that are added to the end of a link in order for it to be tracked in Google Analytics.
-By putting a “?” at the end of your link, you are telling Google Analytics to start looking for the different name tags that you have assigned to the link.
-All you have to do is simply add ‘name tags’ (or parameters) to the end of your link for the feature to be activated.
+UTM codes are a simple string of characters added to the end of a link for it to be tracked in Google Analytics.
+By putting a “?” at the end of your link, you’re telling Google Analytics to start looking for the different tags you’ve assigned to the link.
+All you have to do is add the tags or parameters to the end of your link for the feature to be activated.

 There are several things that you can track when you are creating a campaign code, but we’ve found if you focus on the following three parameters, they will be the most useful to your marketing efforts.

 What it tracks: where the traffic is coming from.
 Typically, this means a specific website.
 Common sources include Facebook, Google, Bing, etc.

 Displays as: utm_source

 What it tracks: the type of traffic the click is bringing into the site.
 This can answer questions like if it’s paid, social media, or from a newsletter.
 This can include cpc, email, social, referral, display etc.